rbreaves/kinto/README.md

 - Strawberry Perl

 Note: Sublime Text users should disable screen rotation hotkeys as they will interfere with multi-cursor and possibly other combos.
 See https://windowsloop.com/disable-screen-rotation-keyboard-shortcut/ for details.

+You may also want to disable the Xbox Game Bar so that Win+G or other shortcuts will not interfer with any of your remaps.
+Start menu -> Game bar shortcuts -> toggle Off.

 ## Shortcut Creation

 [Linux Shortcut Creation (Xkeysnail)](#Linux-Xkeysnail)